orbitlens/blog-stellar-expert/posts/stellar-amms-at-crossroads-between-triumph-and-disaster/index.md

 about the difference in reserve requirements between CAP37 and CAP38 made no sence.
-In reality, the approaches are identical – `LiquidityStakeEntry` (CAP37) or a pool trustline (CAP38) ensures that a pool can't exist without at least one base reserve unit locked while the newly created pool itself doesn't belong to any account and doesn't consume reserves.
-After the words about the lack of substantial benefits of the interleaved execution and the Communism/Capitalism analogy, the complete meaninglessness of all debates in the working group and mailing list became obvious as they were entirely overlooked by decision-makers.
+In reality, the approaches are identical – `LiquidityStakeEntry` (CAP37) or a pool trustline (CAP38) ensures that a pool can't exist without at least one base reserve unit locking, while the pool itself doesn't belong to any account and doesn't consume reserves.
+After the words about the lack of substantial benefits of the interleaved execution and the Communism/Capitalism analogy, the complete meaninglessness of all debates in the working group and mailing list became obvious to me as they were entirely overlooked by decision-makers.

 Two key Core developers advocated for the CAP38 approach from the beginning, and after two months of consultations the arguments remain essentially the same.
 Of